jsbots/AutoFish/README.md

 7. Assign your 'fishing' and 'lures' keys in the game and write them in the respective sections in the UI of the bot.
 8. Equip a fishpole.
 9. Find a good place to fish (check [Fishing zone](#fishing-zone-dart) section).
-   - Avoid any red colors in the "Fishing zone" except the red feather of the bobber.
+   - Avoid any red/blue colors in the "Fishing zone" except the red/blue feather of the bobber.
-   - Initially the bot will make a preliminary check for red colors before casting, if it finds any, it will stop working: change your **Fizhing Zone** or increase Threshold or change the place.
+   - Initially the bot will make a preliminary check for red/blue colors before casting, if it finds any, it will stop working: change your **Fizhing Zone** or increase Threshold or change the place.
    - The bot will make 5 attempts to cast and find the bobber (you can change this number in the "Advanced Settings").
 If it fails, it will stop the application.
 10. The bot doesn't work in the background, so don't use your keyboard and mouse while the bot is working.
 11. You can press **'space'** to **stop the bot**.